Rajapanreturns/StayOnTrail/README.md

 StayOnTrail is a forest-themed productivity and task management Android app designed to help users stay focused, organize tasks, and build consistent habits through visual motivation.

-The app combines a to-do list, calendar, focus timer, streak tracking, and AI-assisted task planning into one simple productivity system.
+The app combines a to-do list, calendar-based planning, focus timer, streak tracking, local task storage, and basic AI-assisted task planning into one productivity system.
 As users complete tasks and maintain consistency, their productivity progress is represented through a growing forest.

 ## Overview

 Many task management apps focus only on listing tasks, but they often fail to make productivity feel rewarding or emotionally engaging.
 StayOnTrail solves this by turning productivity into a visual journey.

 Users can create and organize tasks, view their schedule, start focus sessions, and track their progress through a forest-based streak system.
-The app encourages consistency by making each completed task feel like progress toward growing and maintaining a forest.
+The app also stores task data locally using SQLite, allowing tasks and streak information to persist between app sessions.

 ## Key Features